-Here are the best places to enjoy the cherry blossoms in Manhattan, Brooklyn and Bronx –
+Here are the best places to enjoy the cherry blossoms throughout the city, in Manhattan, Brooklyn, Queens, Bronx and Staten Island

 The walkway along the Hudson River, from 100th Street to 125th Street, is known as Cherry Walk.
 The entire length of this promenade is dotted with cherry trees.

 Most of these trees are from the original group planted in Washington D.C.’s Tidal Basin in 1912 as a gift from Japan to the U.S., and others are a gift from the Committee of Japanese Residents of New York in celebration of the 300th anniversary of Henry Hudson’s discovery of the river.

 It’s a lovely walk or bike route – but for those of you unfamiliar with the area, be forewarned that there is no exit between the the northern and southern ends of the walkway.

 So, unless you want to walk or bike the full mile, pick the ‘unofficial’ Cherry Walk, just south of the official one.

 The section of Riverside Park between 96th and 90th streets also is dotted with beautiful pink and white cherry trees.

 There are several clusters of cherry blossoms, and two main species of cherry blossom in Central Park – the Kwanzan Cherry and Yoshino Cherry.

 Find them around the bridle path at 90th St, East Drive at 66th St, the east side of the Boathouse at 74th St. and at Cherry Hill, which is mid-park at 72nd St., and around the Jacqueline Kennedy Onassis Reservoir.